igor-pcholkin/banderplay/README.md

 6. start banderplay.py

 The app will download necessary metadata files from the Internet and then will start playing.
-Periodically playing will stop and then you will need to switch to application console to choose code if the next video fragment to play.
+Periodically playing will stop and then you will need to switch to application console to choose code of the next video fragment to play.